eleven-huang/ios-helpers/README.md

 #Helpers
 ##UIScrollView+DevliveryEvent
-UIScrollView prevents all events by default, except Panning.
-You can add other events to scroll view now, except Panning.
+UIScrollView prevents all events by defaul except panning.
+You can add other events to scroll view now except panning.

 I know that apple does not advocate override method in category, but it works.